 There are also nasal sprays that decrease the inflammation in the nose and help clear nasal passages.

-If you need extra relief, you can try eye drops or talk to your doctor about allergy shots which build up your immunity to the allergen over time.
+If you need extra relief, you can try eye drops, place a wet face washer over your eyes, or talk to your doctor about allergy shots which build up your immunity to the allergen over time.
 When you know that you’re going to be outside, take medication beforehand to control your symptoms.

 Stuffy noses are one of the most common ailments when it comes to allergies.
 If you don’t enjoy taking medicine, you can always try a nasal rinse.